Two of the most common questions we get from our coachees are:

 Please be aware that this data is not an exact science as differences are common and we are currently seeing more frequent adjustments due to high inflation levels.

-- tailoring your resume and cover letter to meet McKinsey’s standards
+- Customizing your resume and cover letter to align with McKinsey’s selection criteria.

-- preparing your math to be bulletproof for every McKinsey case
+- Ensuring your math skills are robust and flawless for McKinsey case interviews.

 To improve your skills in all areas of the interview, check out our targeted offers below.